Curtis McElhinney: International play

 Following the Leafs first round defeat by the Boston Bruins in the 2018 Stanley Cup playoffs, McElhinney was named to Team Canada to compete at the 2018 IIHF World Championship.

 Personal life

 McElhinney and his wife Ashleigh have one son and one daughter.
-McElhinney has a younger sister, Alana, who played goaltender for the Division I Bemidji State University's women's hockey team.
+McElhinney has a younger sister, Alana, who played goaltender for the Division I Bemidji State University's women's hockey team, and a brother Spencer who was a forward in the Alberta Junior Hockey League (AJHL).